 A comprehensive overview of assessment and treatment of the pathological gambler.
 Gambling specialist awareness addressed; also a focus on other addictions and compulsive behaviors.
+This class may include students from multiple sections.

 - 1. Identify similarities to and differences from substance use addictions. - 2.
 Report profiles of the different gambler types. - 3.
 Report impact of problem gambling on individual, families and society. - 4.
 Recognize co-existing conditions and addictions requiring treatment or referral. - 5.
 List current methods of treatment. - 6.
 Explain relapse factors for problem gamblers. - 7.
 Identify methods of assessment of problem gambling.